LordDashMe/simple-static-site-generator/README.md

 Documentation for this project is on going, as soon as the final draft is done we will release it immediately!

-But for now if you feel you are an expert, yes you can read the project files like ```package.json``` 😄.
+But for now if you have strong knowledge with npm and gulp you can read the project files like the ```package.json``` 😄 and it will lead you how to use it.

 Please feel free to send your thoughts and suggestion we are to hear that from you 😉.